jjshade/getting-and-cleaning-data/README.md

 The code itself contains many comments describing what it is doing at each step.

 However some important notes are provided here.

+### Code Dependencies ###

+The code is dependent on the following R libraries:

+* dplyr
+* reshape2

+These packages should be installed (if they aren't already) before running the script using the following commands:

+* install.packages("dplyr")
+* install.packages("reshape2")

 ### Install Test Data ###